Galib009/Galib009/README.md

-- I’m interested in Next generation sequencing specially in whole genome sequencing (WGS), metagenomics, epigenomics and single cell omic data analysis.
+- I’m interested in Next generation sequencing specially in whole genome sequencing (WGS), metagenomics, transcriptomics, epigenomics and single cell omic data analysis.
 - I have 3+ years of experience on working with command line and R.
 - Recently, I have started to use Github to organise my analysis projects.
 - You can reach me at kazi.hoque@icddrb.org or kazi.galib009@gmail.com